The 5 Best Natural Remedies for Canine Joint Pain and Arthritis

 The 5 Best Natural Supplements for Aging Dogs

-The following five supplements have greatly helped arthritic dogs and offer additional benefits such as improved coat quality, improved lung function, and heart health.
+The following five supplements have greatly helped arthritic dogs, while offering additional benefits such as improved coat quality, improved lung function, and heart health.
 They can substantially improve your dog's quality of life as he or she ages.
-We will review the properties of each of these products, discuss how to use them, and explain why they are considered favorites among pet owners.
+We will review the properties of each of these products, discuss how to use them, and explain why they are considered favorites among vets and pet owners.

 Top 5 Supplements for Arthritic Dogs